seng438-master/seng438-a2/Assignment2.md

 All students of each group should perform this section of the lab together on a single computer.
 Ensure that everyone understands the concepts in this section before moving on to the rest of the lab.

-1. If you haven’t done so already, download and extract the _JFreeChartv1.0.zip_ file from D2L (in Assignment2 file under the Labs folder).
+1. If you haven’t done so already, extract the _JFreeChartv1.0.zip_ file from [Assignment2-artifact.zip](./Assignment2-artifact.zip).

 ### 2.1.1 Create an Eclipse Project